LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

-The tool uses ``bsdtar`` instead of GNU ``tar`` so that it can uncompress ``.zip`` archives (``unzip`` doesn't provide the desired options that allows a simple and reliable solution for ignoring the non-predictable name of the wrapper directory).
+The tool uses ``bsdtar`` instead of GNU ``tar`` so that it can uncompress ``.zip`` archives (``unzip`` doesn't provide the desired options that allow a simple and reliable solution for ignoring the non-predictable name of the wrapper directory).

 On Windows systems, the following shell commands are required: